 Indonesian Sweet Sour Tempeh

 Notes:

-You can use hot chili if you want to make it a sweet and sour and spicy tempeh.
+You can use hot chili or hot sauce if you want to make it a sweet and sour and spicy tempeh.
 Just adjust to suit your spice preference.

+Indonesian Sweet Sour Tempeh